lucrae/texlite/docs/guide.md

 # Writing with TeXLite

-This is a concise guide to the features in TeXLite as of v1.0.4.
+This is a concise guide to the features of TeXLite as of v1.1.0.

+- [Introduction](#introduction) provides an overview of TeXLite.
+- [Usage](#usage) provides information on how to run TeXLite.
+- [Features](#features) covers the features of TeXLite, with examples included with all components.

 ## Introduction